AlexanderAlimov/dashboard-app/README.md

-##React Dashboard
+React Dashboard
 -
 This is admin panel with categories and products.

--Admin can add/delete/update categories or products.
+- Admin can add/delete/update categories or products.

--Each product belongs to one category.
+- Each product belongs to one category.

--If category is deleted all products from category are replacing to "Without Category"
+- If category is deleted all products from category are replacing to "Without Category"

--To have CRUD oportunity admin must sign in.
+- To have CRUD oportunity admin must sign in.

-###React Dashboard is using:
+React Dashboard is using:
 -

 Client:

-1.Ant Design components
+1. Ant Design components

-2.Redux for store
+2. Redux for store

-3.Redux-thunk for async Api request
+3. Redux-thunk for async Api request

 Server:

-1.Express.js
+1. Express.js

-2.mongoDb (mongoose)
+2. MongoDb (mongoose)

-3.passport (auth)
+3. Passport (auth)